 The saying “big things come in small packages” is incredibly fitting for all bee species, as without them, our world would be a very different place.
 Without even realizing it, every day, our lives are affected by bees, but not many people are actually grateful for all the hard work these little pollinators do.

-If we don’t start doing our part in saving the bees, we could wipe out bee species entirely, and with that, we’ll inevitably wipe out our own race too.
+If we don’t start doing our part in saving the bees, we could wipe out the bee species entirely, and with that, we’ll inevitably wipe out our own race too.